 In the age of the spread offense, the Inside Zone play has become a staple in every offense.
 Inside zone is easy to run and easy to install for an offensive lineman.

-Inside zone can be run out of spread formations or under center, it all depends on the coaches preference.
+Inside zone can be run out of spread formations or under center; it depends on the coach’s preference.

 In this article, we’re going to teach you everything you need to know about Inside Zone and why it’s one of the most effective plays in football.

 Inside zone is installed by high school and college coaches all around the country because of how easy it is to install.